-- (xvii) (a) Employees may be required to remain on call.
+- (xvii) (a) An employee may be required by the employer, as a condition of their employment, to be on call as provided for below in (b) and (c) of this subclause.
+Where an employee is so required, an employee may request that they are not required to be on call for a temporary period.
+Such request must be made in writing to the Employer and be accompanied with the reasons for such request, which may include family or caring responsibilities.
+The temporary period contemplated by this clause is up to one month.
+However, in exceptional circumstances, the Employer may agree to a period of up to 3 months. - (b) Employees may be required to remain on call.
 Any such time on call shall not be counted as time worked (except in so far as an employee may take up actual duty in response to a call) but shall be paid for in accordance with clause 9, Special Allowances.
-Provided, however, no employee shall be required to remain on call whilst on leave or the day before entering upon leave. - (b) Except as hereafter provided, no employee shall be required to remain on call whilst on a rostered day off or from the completion of the employees' shift on the day preceding a rostered day off. - (c) Paragraph (b) shall not apply where in extreme circumstances (which shall be agreed between the employer and the Union) it is necessary for the employer, in order to ensure the provision of services, to place staff on call on rostered days off. - (xviii) An employer shall not alter the period over which the ordinary hours of work of employees are balanced except upon giving one month's notice of their intention so to do to the Union.
+Provided, however, no employee shall be required to remain on call whilst on leave or the day before entering upon leave. - (c) Except as hereafter provided, no employee shall be required to remain on call whilst on a rostered day off or from the completion of the employees' shift on the day preceding a rostered day off. - (d) Paragraph (c) shall not apply where in extreme circumstances (which shall be agreed between the employer and the Union) it is necessary for the employer, in order to ensure the provision of services, to place staff on call on rostered days off. - (xviii) An employer shall not alter the period over which the ordinary hours of work of employees are balanced except upon giving one month's notice of their intention so to do to the Union.